Convalescence and Recuperation

 How do I apply?

-We will ask the person requiring convalescence or recuperation to complete a White Form.
-If they wish to be accompanied, a Yellow Form will need to be completed by the person accompanying the convalescent.
+We will ask the person requiring convalescence or recuperation to complete a Turquoise Form.
+If they wish to be accompanied, a Lilac Form will need to be completed by the person accompanying the convalescent.